 First day, first metro train for South Bengalureans chugs away from Silk Institute station

-Trains starting from Silk Institute would now touch upto the last station of Phase-I i.e. Nagasandra, a distance of 30.49 kms, after covering the 6.29-km line upto Yelachenahalli declared open.
+Trains starting from Silk Institute would now touch up to the last station of Phase-I i.e. Nagasandra, a distance of 30.49 km, after covering the 6.29-km line up to Yelachenahalli.

 BENGALURU: As the digital display board at Platform 2 at the new terminal station of the Green Line, turned 7 am, the first commercial Metro service kickstarted along the first line declared open in Bengaluru Metro's Phase-II.
 There were ten passengers on board the first train along with two senior Metro staffers inside.

-Trains starting from Silk Institute would now touch upto the last station of Phase-I i.e. Nagasandra, a distance of 30.49 kms, after covering the 6.29-km line upto Yelachenahalli declared open on Thursday.
+Trains starting from Silk Institute would now touch up to the last station of Phase-I i.e. Nagasandra, a distance of 30.49 km, after covering the 6.29-km line up to Yelachenahalli declared open on Thursday.

 Five people were spotted waiting at the entrance of the Silk Institute station around 6.40 am awaiting permission to be let inside.
 Among them was Guruprasad Rao, a delighted IT entrepreneur who resides very close to the station, went to the extent of calling the new service 'a life saver.'